mfwolffe/MuNix-containerization/readme.md

 This approach, contrary to the others explored, actually uses Docker (!?).
 This may seem counterintuitive given that Docker perf on codespaces was not acceptable.
 The benefits of this approach over the pure nix solutions are theoretically:
-  1. Total isolation to guard against edge failues from things like host OS, architecture, sys libraries, etc.
+  1. Total isolation to guard against edge failues from things like host OS, architecture, sys libraries, etc. (AFAIK it is not possible to have a single conf for machines w/ diff underlying architectures)
   1. Nix eliminates nondetermism potentially introduced from docker image build
   1. Base image is debian-slim; I'm not sure what Dr. Stewart used in his exploration of codespaces/how it compares to this image, but there's improvement there potentially.
   1. Not sure how likely, but someone may already use Nix in a way that is incompatible with how I approach the pure-nix solutions (I'm not a nix expert, so idk!)